 GREENFIELD — A Noblesville contractor who appeared in a Hancock County court Wednesday to face a domestic development fraud fee said he plans to pay his customers back.

-Call 6 Investigates first uncovered the business practices of Mark Sellers in May 2018 after RTV6 determined $110,000 in civil judgments in opposition to Sellers in Indiana relationship lower back to 2014.
+Call 6 Investigates first uncovered the business practices of Mark Sellers in May 2018 after RTV6 determined $110,000 in civil judgments in opposition to Sellers in Indiana’s relationship lower back to 2014.

-Sellers is accused of taking cash from customers in imperative Indiana and now not completing the work.
-Call 6 Investigates met up with Sellers in March 2018, and he stated he become operating on paying people lower back.
+Sellers are accused of taking cash from customers in imperative Indiana and not completing the work.
+Call 6 Investigates met up with Sellers in March 2018, and he stated he had become operating on paying people lower back.

-“Yeah, thru the judgments we can,” Sellers stated.
+“Yeah, through the judgments, we can,” Sellers stated.
 “I’m running on that.”

-However, Sellers’ customers say they have no longer acquired any money from the contractor.
+However, Sellers’ customers say they have no longer acquired money from the contractor.

-Following a Call 6 investigation, the Attorney General’s office filed a civil lawsuit against Sellers in July 2018, accusing Sellers of deceptive practices, along with taking humans’ cash and no longer finishing the job.
+Following a Call 6 investigation, the Attorney General’s office filed a civil lawsuit against Sellers in July 2018, accusing Sellers of deceptive practices, taking humans’ cash, and no longer finishing the job.

 On Feb.
-22, Hamilton Superior Court Judge William Hughes granted a initial injunction in opposition to Sellers that prevents the contractor from soliciting or carrying out client transactions without a settlement that follows the Indiana Home Improvement Contracts Act.
+22, Hamilton Superior Court Judge William Hughes granted an initial injunction opposing Sellers that prevents the contractor from soliciting or carrying out client transactions without a settlement that follows the Indiana Home Improvement Contracts Act.

-Call 6 Investigates Kara Kenney requested Sellers a few questions Wednesday on the Hancock County courthouse.
+Call 6 Investigates Kara Kenney requested Sellers a few questions Wednesday at the Hancock County courthouse.

 Kenney: Are you still operating as a contractor?